 See the Highlights From the Day in the Short Clip Below!

 - Don’t forget to bring your passports.
 Remember you’re crossing over borders!

 - We traveled by our friend’s car and used the toll roads.
-Bring money for tolls.
+Bring extra cash for tolls.

-- Bosnia and Herzegovina accepts many currencies including Euros, Croatian kunas, and Bosnian marks.
+- Bosnia and Herzegovina accept many currencies including Euros, Croatian kunas, and Bosnian marks.

 Have you visited Bosnia and Herzegovina?
 What was your favorite experience?
 Make sure to leave your thoughts in the comments below!